VeerMuchandi/BurstingWorkloadsFromGKEBMtoAnthos/DeployAppOnBMCluster.md

-# Deploy Application on BareMetal Cluster
+# Deploy an Application on BareMetal Cluster

 Create the application